Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Adam chuckled, and swallowed.
 "M-hm. *Abuelo* would have somethin’ to say about it, wouldn’t he *mijito?"*

 "Anyhoo.
 Enough jawin’ an’ more eatin’.
-I think next...mebbe I’ll make ‘ya some gaoian hash!"
+I think next... mebbe I’ll make ‘ya some gaoian hash!"

 It turned out to be delicious, of course.
 Gaoians didn’t typically indulge much in sweet things, but breakfast seemed to be an exception.
-His "hash" turned out to be a mash of something...starchy and shredded, which wasn’t potato but still tasty, and some vegetable matter Marty couldn’t identify, and something that was *definitely* egg-like but not…
+His "hash" turned out to be a mash of something... starchy and shredded, which wasn’t potato but still tasty, and some vegetable matter Marty couldn’t identify, and something that was *definitely* egg-like but not…

 Fried to a crisp, and covered in honey at the last second. *God* it was good.
 Far better than Eggos, by a long shot.
 In any case, everyone was left with full stomachs and honestly, a desire to go back to sleep and digest.